TDAILab/tutorial-template/docs/source/src_knn.rst

 Run
 ------------

 Go the Model page, and fill out this page.

 * S3 Source : The path to the upload folder.
 * Container Destination : The path
 * Container Source Path : The path
 * S3 Destination : The path
-* Processing Command:The path to the
+* Processing Command:The path to the preprocessing scripts used the argparse, tarfile, warnings and numpy modules.
 * Training Command:The path to the training script.
 * Prediction Command:The path

 .. _target to image: